jrehor/kcc/README.md

 Although the meaning of this expression is intuitively clear to any programmer, any mathematician will instantly respond with a succinct **"no, it is not"**.
-This gives and excellent hint about how to approach the rest of this document: pretend you never wrote a program in your life before, which is a simple trick to overcome the feeling that someone is trying to make you adopt a totally new way of thinking.
-Make no mistake, this is what this document is all about, but you know you want to give it a try.
+This gives and excellent hint about how to approach the rest of this document: you need pretend you never wrote a program in your life before, which is a simple trick to overcome the feeling that someone is trying to make you adopt a totally new way of thinking.

-## actual crash into k
+And make no mistake, this is exactly what this document is all about.

-**Disclaimer** is to inform you that nowhere above you were promised a gentle introduction.
-You have been warned.
-From here on, you are on your own with your intelligence and grit.
+## solving problems in k

-Without giving you anything else about how k works, we are going to contemplate a toy k implementation of a СAR Hoare's `qsort`, which you definitely remember from you freshman year, and those 20 pages of pseudocode from CLRS that you hated so much.
-Let's dive in:
+Nowhere above you were promised a *gentle* introduction, so from here on your best friends are your intelligence and instincts.
+Good luck.